rackerlabs/support-how-to/content/managed-operations/deploy-to-sitecore-cloud-using-ftp.md

 product_url: managed-operations
 ---

-This article describes how to deploy your application using your Sitecore Cloud environment.
+This article describes how to deploy your application using your Sitecore Cloud environment using an FTP client.
+FTP is the default deployment protocol for Sitecore cloud.

 ### Prerequisites